 Opening Reception: May 6, 2017 (5:30 – 8 pm)

 Seattle Metals Guild is thrilled to host an exhibition at Port Townsend’s Northwind Arts Center (NAC) in May 2017.
-This is a curated exhibition in which SMG member artists will use pieces of wood from the schooner Wawona in jewelry and sculptural work.
+This is a curated exhibition in which SMG member artists will use pieces of Wawona wood left over from the construction of John Grade’s MOHAI sculpture to create jewelry and sculptural work.

 Short Background on the Wawona

 Launched in 1897, the Wawona was the largest three-masted sailing schooner ever built in North America.
 It was used to haul lumber up and down the Pacific Coast and used in the Bering Sea codfishing trade.
 In 1970 the Wawona became a National Historic Site and she was the first ship in the nation to be listed on the National Register.
 In 2009 the Wawona was deemed too expensive to restore and was demolished.

 In 2012 artist John Grade constructed a nearly 64-foot high sculpture using salvaged wood from the Wawona’s hull.
 This sculpture stands 56-feet within the Atrium of the Museum of History and Industry (MOHAI) in Seattle.
 Leftover pieces from this sculpture have been used by participating SMG artists.

 Deadline for Submissions: May 26, 2017

 September brings an opportunity for 3-4 artists to show for one day only at a wonderful, high-end women’s clothing boutique called ISTINA in Kirkland.
 This is a rare chance to sell alongside a few other jewelry artists WITHOUT booth fees or a split with the owner!
 Each artist will have a table or other surface (approximately 4.5’x2′) in the store to set up and sell their work.